-Options says that it was acting on an 'execution' only basis for Mr L. It gave him warnings about what this meant and told him that he should seek independent financial advice.
+Options says that it was acting on an 'execution' only basis for Mr R. It gave him warnings about what this meant and told him that he should seek independent financial advice.
 Options also says that it agreed with Caledonian that Caledonian wouldn't provide any advice to customers.
 And it didn't think that it was.

-In response to Mr L's complaint, Options has told us that it thinks it was brought to us out of time.
+In response to Mr R's complaint, Options has told us that it thinks it was brought to us out of time.
 And it doesn't consent to us investigating it.
-Mr L's investment was made in November 2012 and the complaint was made to Options by Mr L's representative in November 2023.
+Mr R's investment was made in December 2012 and the complaint was made to Options by Mr R's representative in August 2023.
 So that's longer than the six years allowed under our rules.
-Options also says that Mr L should have known more than three years before he complained that he had cause to complain to Options.
-It says it thinks that because Mr L signed paperwork when he applied for the SIPP, acknowledging the rights that he was giving up from his existing scheme, this means he should have known he could complain back in 2012.
-So, it says his complaint has been brought outside of the three year requirement of our rules as well.
+Options also says that Mr R should have known more than three years before he complained that he had cause to complain to Options.
+It says it thinks that because Mr R signed paperwork when he applied for the SIPP, acknowledging the rights that he was giving up from his existing scheme, this means he should have known he could complain back in late 2012.
+It also says that because he questioned the financial performance of his SIPP in 2016, this means he should have reasonably known that he had cause for complaint back then too.
+So it says his complaint has been brought outside of the three year requirement of our rules as well.

-Our investigator didn't think that Mr L was aware, or should reasonably have become aware, that he could complain before he learnt from his representative in 2023 that Options may be responsible to him.
-He said that Mr L hadn't suffered a loss for which he might have thought Options would be responsible.
-There was nothing to indicate that Mr L should have been aware that there may have been a problem with the original transfer for which Options might be responsible.
-He also didn't think that by Mr L acknowledging in 2012 that he'd be giving up certain rights, this was relevant to the SIPP due diligence complaint that Mr L had ultimately brought.
+Our investigator didn't think that Mr R was aware, or should reasonably have become aware, that he could complain before he learnt from his representative in 2023 that Options may be responsible to him.
+He said that Mr R hadn't suffered a loss for which he might have thought Options would be responsible.
+His pension didn't appear to have lost money over the years, but also hadn't gained much.
+There was nothing to indicate that Mr R should have been aware that there may have been a problem with the original transfer for which Options might be responsible.
+And the enquiry Mr R made in 2016 about the performance of his pension was reassuringly answered by the investment manager at the time.
+He also didn't think that by Mr R acknowledging in 2012 that he'd be giving up certain rights, this was relevant to the SIPP due diligence complaint that Mr R had ultimately brought.

-So, our investigator considered that the complaint had been brought within three years of when Mr L knew, or should reasonably have known, he had cause for complaint against Options.
+So, our investigator considered that the complaint had been brought within three years of when Mr R knew, or should reasonably have known, he had cause for complaint against Options.
 So it was in time.
 Options didn't respond to his opinion.

 Our investigator also thought that the due diligence that Options undertook on Caledonian was deficient.
-If Options had carried out its obligations properly, it would have recognised that Caledonian was likely to be providing unsuitable advice to Mr L, contrary to regulation.
+If Options had carried out its obligations properly, it would have recognised that Caledonian was likely to be providing unsuitable advice to Mr R, contrary to regulation.
 It should also have seen that there was a significant risk of consumer detriment in accepting instructions from Caledonian - and hence it shouldn't have accepted any business from it.
-So, he recommended that Mr L's complaint be upheld.
+So, he recommended that Mr R's complaint be upheld.
 And compensation be paid.
 Options didn't respond to the merits' aspects of the investigator's opinion either.
 So, the matter has come to me for a decision.

-I'll summarise below the relationship between the various parties and how that led to Mr L's pension being transferred to the Options SIPP.
+I'll summarise below the relationship between the various parties and how that led to Mr R's pension being transferred to the Options SIPP.